primislas/oikoumene/docs/pages/tools.md

 Additionally, you could use chrome (and firefox) from command line to do the conversion:
 > "C:/Program Files (x86)/Google/Chrome/Application/chrome" --headless --window-size=5632,2048 --screenshot="D:/eu4_political.png" "file:///D:/eu4_political.svg"

+### Save to JSON

+Parses and stores a save game file as json.
+Note that the tool will create a new folder in your specified output directory named after the save file (e.g. BBB.eu4 will generate a BBB folder) and split the save into multiple json files so as to make them more digestible.
+(Most editors would struggle with a single huge text file.)

+Navigate to oikoumene project folder and run
+> sbt -J-Xmx3G -J-Xss3M "runMain com.lomicron.oikoumene.tools.SaveGameToJson -save \"C:/Users/username/Documents/Paradox Interactive/Europa Universalis IV/save games/My Campaign.eu4\" -od \"C:/Users/username/Documents/Paradox Interactive/Europa Universalis IV/mod/save_editor\""